-When you're eager to lose weight, it's tempting to try anything that promises results.
-But those are often empty promises from marketers who want to sell a product.
-China Slim Tea is meant to be used as a short-term laxative, and any weight loss you may experience is not fat loss.
+If you're eager to lose weight, it's tempting to try anything that promises results.
+But those are often empty claims from marketers who want to sell a product.
+Take China Slim Tea, for instance: It's meant to be used as a short-term laxative, and any weight you lose is only temporary.

 Video of the Day

-When you saw the bright green label boasting the product name China Slim Tea Dieter's Delight, you were likely intrigued.
-Can a tea really help you lose weight?
+When you saw the bright green label boasting the product name China Slim Tea Dieter's Delight, you may have been intrigued.
+How does slimming tea work — and can a tea really help you lose weight?

-Some research has shown that green tea extract — a very concentrated form of the tea — may have an effect on fat metabolism, but the mechanism is not well understood, and evidence from human trials is scarce, according to a research review published in Advances in Nutrition in March 2013.
+Some research has shown that green tea extract — a very concentrated form of tea — may have an effect on fat metabolism, but the mechanism is not well understood and evidence from human trials is scarce, according to a March 2013 review in Advances in Nutrition.

-Senna has not been proven effective for any other uses, including treatment of hemorrhoids, irritable bowel syndrome, anal fissures or weight loss.
+But senna has not been proven effective for any other uses, including weight loss.
+Despite claims, it's also not a proven treatment for hemorrhoids, irritable bowel syndrome or anal fissures.

 Laxatives and Weight Loss